 Learn more about calculating your max cost per lead.

 Drive Your Traffic to a High Converting Landing Page

-Most of the time, you’ll be directing your Google Ads traffic to your homepage as the landing page.
-Having an optimized landing page can help to increase conversion rates and decrease your cost-per-clicks.
+Most of the time, you’ll direct your Google Ads traffic to your homepage as the landing page.
+An optimized landing page can help increase conversion rates and decrease your cost-per-clicks.
 It’s also extremely important to have a Search Engine Optimized website (like Carrot) for the growth and success of your content and search marketing plans.

 See what it takes to create high converting real estate homepage…